How to create a custom REST API connector for Python

 Step-by-step instructions

-To get data from Custom API using Python we first need to create a DSN (Data Source) which will access data from Custom API.
-We will later be able to read data using Python.
+To get data from Custom API using Python, we first need to create an ODBC data source.
+We will later read this data in Python.
 Perform these steps:

 Open ODBC Data Source